 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 23.9%.
-On a sequential-quarter basis, each segment of inventory decreased.
-L Brands seems to be handling inventory well enough, but the individual segments don't provide a clear signal.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 8.5%.
+On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 13.3%.
+That can be a warning sign, so investors should check in with L Brands's filings to make sure there's a good reason for packing the storeroom for this period.
 L Brands may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line

 When you're doing your research, remember that aggregate numbers such as inventory balances often mask situations that are more complex than they appear.
 Even the detailed numbers don't give us the final word.
 When in doubt, listen to the conference call, or contact investor relations.
 What at first looks like a problem may actually signal a stock that will provide great returns.
 And what might look hunky-dory at first glance could actually be warning you to cut your losses before the rest of the Street wises up.

 Is L Brands the right retailer for your portfolio?
 Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks," including one above-average retailing powerhouse.
 Click here for instant access to this free report.

 Add L Brands to My Watchlist.

 The article This Metric Suggests You're Right to Own L Brands. originally appeared on Fool.com.